benlansdell/dualbci/readme.md

 1. Edit startup.m for your system particulars
 2. Start MATLAB in this base directory. startup.m should add necessary paths.
 Otherwise, run startup.m separately.
-3. The simplest use case is:

-* Making plots presented in paper:
-  See scripts in ./scripts
+3. To make the plots presented in paper see the scripts in ./scripts

 ## More detailed usage